My List on How to Save Money

 Living on a reduced budget/fixed income, and with a goal of saving money for travel, I am always researching ways to save money.
 I started compiling a list and will update it frequently as I discover new ways to save!
 Also note, I do not receive any money from any of the companies I have listed.

 1. Cheap Cell Phone Providers

 Before I retired, I researched cell phone plans because I was tired of throwing money away on Verizon and (later AT&T).
-Eventually, I ended up going with Consumer Cellular, because my plan is $40/month, unlimited calls and text.
-Another option is one that my college-aged son uses, which is Straighttalk (from Walmart).
+Eventually, I ended up going with Consumer Cellular, because my plan was $40/month, unlimited calls and text.
+Another option I considered is the one that my college-aged son uses, which is Straighttalk (from Walmart).
 His plan runs $45/month.

 If the reception in your area is poor, you might be stuck going with a major provider.
 Check out this article comparing the major cell providers.